Diff-TTSG: Denoising probabilistic integrated speech and gesture synthesis: Conclusions and future work

 \section{Conclusions and future work}

 We have presented a new approach, based on diffusion probabilistic models, to the integrated generation of speech acoustics and 3D gesture motion from text.
 Compared to the previous state of the art on this multimodal synthesis task, our proposed method achieves better synthesis quality in each modality and also produces speech and gesture that are more specific and appropriate for each other.
-Our approach learns to speak from scratch on a small database of spontaneous speech and gesture.
-It thus avoids previous multi-stage training protocols, which we find improves the generated motion.
+Our approach learns to speak from scratch using only 4.5 hours of spontaneous speech and gesture data.
+Being able to avoid the multi-stage training protocol seen in previous work was found to improve the generated motion.

-Future work includes improved, stochastic duration modelling to broaden the range of different prosodic realisations that can be realised the same text.
+Future work includes improved, stochastic duration modelling to broaden the range of different prosodic realisations that can be realised for the same text, and efforts to increase the semantic awareness of the synthesis, e.g., by modifying the approach to include text embeddings from self-supervised learning on large corpora.
 Other important research targets include simultaneous control over speaking and gesturing style, e.g., building on \cite{alexanderson2020style,lameris2023prosody}, and incorporating additional modalities such as facial expression into the synthesis.

 \ifinterspeechfinal